djones1040/BEAMS/README.md

-These codes perform a Bayesian Estimation of Multiple Species (BEAMS) procedure (Kunz, Bassett & Hlozek 2007) on supernova data.
+These codes implement a Bayesian Estimation of Multiple Species (BEAMS)-like procedure (Kunz, Bassett & Hlozek 2007) on supernova data.
 We simultaneously determine Type Ia supernova and core-collapse supernova distances in a sample with a mixture of both.

+This implementation was written by David Jones and is used to measure cosmological parameters in:

+Jones et al. 2017, ApJ, 843, 6J
+Jones et al. 2018, ApJ, 857, 51J

 Dependencies